 - Lexical Codes need to be combined to an aggregated Code with the Move & Combine routine.

-INTERACT produces the following matrix on the tab Sequences:
+INTERACT creates the following matrix on the tab Sequences:

-The 'Results' matrix contains the plain counts on how often a certain Code is followed by another, starting from the start time of the preceding Code.
+The 'Results' matrix contains the plain counts on how often a certain Code is followed by another, starting from the start-time of the preceding Event until the next start-time found.
 Those values are used to calculate the resulting probabilities and z-values.

 oAll available Codes are listed twice: once as row labels and once as column headers.